Durham University

 Durham University logo

-Durham produces world-leading research across the sciences, social sciences, and arts and humanities, and their rich and diverse academic community is home to 17,505 students from 156 countries.
+Durham produces world-leading research across the sciences, social sciences, and arts and humanities.
+Their rich and diverse academic community is home to 19,500 students from 150 countries.

 Located in the north-east of England, the university is centered around a 10th Century Norman Castle and Cathedral which make up a UNESCO World Heritage site.
 As a beautiful and historic city, Durham offers scholarship recipients a quintessentially English experience at a research-led Russell Group institution.